sin5678/inav_cn_wiki/MSP-Navigation-Messages.md

 # Implementation and versions

-This document should match the 2.3-pre8 / b5 MultiWii / Wingui
-release, as well as iNav 1.2 and the implementations in mwp and ezgui.
+This document should match the iNav 1.2 (and later) and Multiwii 2.4 flight controller firmware.
+The messages described are implemented in mwp (Linux / FreeBSD) and ezgui (Android) ground station applications. mwp and ezgui support both iNav and Multiwii; WinGui is a Windows / Multiwii only mission planner that also supports this message set.

 # WayPoint / Action Attributes

 Each  waypoint has a type and takes a number of parameters, as below.
 These are used in the MSP_WP message.
 The final column indicated if the message is implemented for iNav 1.2.

 | Value | Enum | P1 | P2 | P3 | Lat | Lon | Alt | iNav |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |